edsondaniel8-source/Link-AMZAPP/replit.md

 # Link-A Mz - Transportation & Accommodations Platform

 ## Overview
 Link-A is a streamlined travel booking platform for the Mozambique market, focusing on ride-sharing and accommodation services.
+Platform slogan: "Trazendo o Futuro do turismo para Moçambique".
 It provides a seamless booking experience with real-time search, interactive maps focused on Mozambique, booking management, "Deal of the Day" promotions, pre-booking chat, user ratings, and event management.
 The platform aims to be a unified solution for transportation and accommodation needs within Mozambique, with optimized mobile experience.

 ## User Preferences
 - Preferred communication style: Simple, everyday language